kamok/hashicorp-interview/terraform-getting-started.md

 ```

 ### Initialize terraform
 The `terraform init` command downloads and sets up the required `providers` defined in the terraform block.
-The command also generates a file called `.terraform.lock.hcl` to ensure integrity of providers between repeated runs.
+The command generates a file called `.terraform.lock.hcl` to ensure integrity of providers between repeated runs.

 ```shell
 $ terraform init